detekoi/chat-theme-proxy/README.md

 ### Overview

-The theme generator uses a **two-step approach** combining two Gemini models to create subtle tiled background patterns that match the theme generated from the user's prompt.
-The service uses the Gemini REST API directly for optimal compatibility and reliability.
+The theme generator uses a **two-step approach** combining Gemini for theme generation and Runware for image generation to create subtle tiled background patterns that match the theme generated from the user's prompt.
+This approach balances quality and cost-effectiveness.

 ### Technical Details